-|He uses the ‘Love and Logic’ model that minimizes emotional reactivity and encourages parents to give kids more problems to solve and chances to fail.
+|He uses the “Love and Logic” model that minimizes emotional reactivity and encourages parents to give kids more problems to solve and chances to fail.

 |He gives freedom to the kids to be who they are, instills self-responsibility, supports what his kids love, and respects his children.

-|She believes parents need to grow themselves first, recognizes her child as a human with their own rights, and doesn’t emphasize grades.
+|She believes parents need to grow themselves first, recognizes their child as a human with their own rights, and doesn’t emphasize grades.

-1. Treat your children as individual beings.
+1. Treat your children as individual beings

 This means you must learn to accept your children for who they are — stripped from medals, achievements, grades, mistakes, and failures.
 Praise them for who they are, not for what they’ve done.

-2. Recognize your child as your teacher.
+2. Recognize your child as your teacher

 When you see your child as a teacher, your ego dissolves.
 You’re not here to impose your wishes and unmet needs onto them.
 Instead, you’re here to learn from them.

 Get this: children are always showing something to you.
 Every moment is an opportunity to grow — to learn about yourself and your child.
 One way to put this into practice is to pause the second you find yourself on the verge of exploding.
 Ask yourself, what can I learn from them and this situation?

 Today, children are learning social and emotional intelligence subjects at school and are helping their parents to be better at managing their emotions.

-3. Let go of the happiness and success obsession.
+3. Let go of the happiness and success obsession

 It is the obsession with happiness and success that creates unhappiness.
 Why?
 Because children continuously ride the waves of their emotions — pain, frustration, disappointment, sadness, happiness, surprise, anticipation, and more.

-But when parents expect their children to do nothing but succeed, what’s actually being communicated is that you’re not allowed to feel sad; you need to be happy.
-This pressure of I must be happy and successful — which actually comes from a parent’s fears — leads children to live in the future without the freedom to experience the present.
+But when parents expect their children to do nothing but succeed, what’s being communicated is that you’re not allowed to feel sad; you need to be happy.
+This pressure of “I must be happy and successful” comes from a parent’s fears and leads children to live in the future without the freedom to experience the present.

 And researchers agree.
 A mind too focused on the future is prone to anxiety and fear.
 What makes children truly happy is to be present in the now.

 So, what do you do when your child feels sad, angry, disappointed, or frustrated?
 Honor where they’re at.

 Acknowledge that it’s their right to feel what they feel.
 Help them find words to describe what they’re feeling.
 Support them as they ride the emotional waves.
 Detach yourself from their emotions.